Heriot-Watt-Electronics-Workshop/HWSnake/README.md

 You can access the Library manager from the Tools Menu.

 You need to install the 'Adafruit SSD1306' library for the display.
-This will pull in the 'Adafruit GFX' library as well automatically.
+This will automaticaly pull in the 'Adafruit GFX' library as well.

 You also need the 'TimerInterrupt' library by Khoi Hoang for the switch debouncing.
-This is the one spelled exactly like above, not one of the others.
+This is the one spelled exactly like above, which is for the Atmega328p.
+Not one of the many others which are for other microcontrollers.